-The park lies on the south coast between Hopetoun and Bremer Bay and covers some 329,589 ha.
-A campsite on the western side is located
+Fitzgerald River National Park lies on the south coast between Hopetoun and Bremer Bay and covers some 297,244 ha.

-The Hamersley Inlet site has a gradient of 25% on the way so be sure your vehicle can handle it. if in doubt stay at Four Mile.
+Further west across a large hill is Hamersley Inlet.
+The Hamersley Inlet site has a gradient of 25% on the way so be sure your vehicle can handle it.

 The area is cut by deep gorges and fringed by beaches.
-It is one of the largest National Parks in Australia.
+It is one of the largest and most botanically significant National Parks in Australia.

 The mountains are thought to have formed 1000 million years ago when the Australian land mass collided with the Antarctic.